 UPDATE 1-Conservationists try to save underfed lions in Sudanese wildlife park

-Conservationists in Sudan are trying to save four lions they say have been underfed and neglected in a wildlife park in the southeast of the country, after one lion died earlier this week.
+Conservationists in Sudan are trying to save four lions they say have been underfed and neglected in a wildlife park in the capital Khartoum, after one lion died earlier this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)